 Having written these statements now I am uncomfortable about sounding like a parent who is critical of the child who does not behave, wondering why he or she cannot do what is pointed out to them.
 I am on record as saying that change is NOT easy.
 It requires discipline, hard work, dedication towards a goal of change.
 Fortunately though there are many books about the brain that I have cited elsewhere with strategies about how to change the brain.

 Language is a powerful force and the ways in which physical conditions are written about have within their core the ability to either motivate ourselves or condemn us to acceptance of the status quo.
 I have recently asked a therapist to help me with the language of chronic pain.
 How can we find words that are less solidified and less hopeless.
-Kelly suggested “pain that is stuck”, which implies that it is possible to unstick.
-So I can now say :”I don’t have ‘chronic’ pain; I have pain stuck in the brain and I am working to release it, by changing the old overly used neural pathway”.
-Still, I am stuck for words to describe the fibromyalgia syndrome and on the look out for language that will unite us but not label us negatively.
+She suggested “pain that is stuck”, which implies that it is possible to unstick.
+So I can now say :”I don’t have ‘chronic’ pain; I have symptoms that are stuck in the brain and I am working to release them by changing the old overly used neural pathway”.
+Still, I am stuck for words to describe the fibromyalgia syndrome and on the look out for language that will unite us, but not label us negatively.

 As early as 2009, my blogs have reflected the many books written about changing the brain.
-I hope the reader will rush to the library to read these many books that will provide some incentive to unstick us from our labels.
+I hope the reader will rush to the library to read some of these many books that will provide some incentive to release us from our labels.